-Along with a room to rest, you will find the telephone services in almost all teahouses in most of the places during the trek.
-Also, you can use your own cellphones as well because in most of the places you will find a network for the local NTC sim card.
+Along with a room to rest, you will find telephone services in almost all teahouses in most of the places during the trek.
+Also, you can use your cell phones as well because, in most places, you will find a network for the local NTC sim card.

 Wherever you start from, your first destination in Nepal will be Kathmandu.
 The only international airport in Nepal is in Kathmandu.
 So, you have to spend your first night in Nepal in Kathmandu.